-If a problemtype folder contain a file named 'download.xml' then if the user try to select this problemtype it will be asked to be downloaded through the 'Internet retrieve' mechanism.
-This avoid install all big problemtypes and later download the ones that the user really wants.
+If a problemtype folder contains a file named 'download.xml' then if the user tries to select this problemtype it will be asked to be downloaded through the 'Internet retrieve' mechanism.
+This avoids installing all big problemtypes and later downloads the ones that the user really wants.